catseye/Xoomonk/README.markdown

     | print a.b
     = 0

-If, however, the unsaturated store contains some variables that have been updated since the store was created, those variable may be accessed.
+If, however, the unsaturated store contains some unassigned variables that have been updated since the store was created, those variable may be accessed, even if the store is still unsaturated.

     | a := {
     |   print string "executing block"